jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-1.md

 It would be more improper if he were forced to help his benefactor who would then dishonour himself if the help was forced.
 It would be rude for a third person, who was not either's superior, to intermeddle.

 Of all the duties of beneficence, the duties of gratitude are the closest to a 'perfect and complete obligation' and are universally approved.
-It is more free and can less be extorted by force than=
+It is more free and can less be extorted by force than:
 - friendship
 - generosity
 - charity